40843245/Kotlin_Tutorial/Kotlin/syntax.md

 | [`with`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/with.html)|`this`| Lambda result|No: takes the context object as an argument.|
 | [`apply`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/apply.html)| `this`| Context object| Yes|
 | [`also`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/also.html)| `it`| Context object|Yes|

+#### recommend intention

+Here is a short guide for choosing scope functions depending on the intended purpose:
+- Executing a lambda on non-nullable objects: `let`
+- Introducing an expression as a variable in local scope: `let`
+- Object configuration: `apply`
+- Object configuration and computing the result: `run`
+- Running statements where an expression is required: non-extension `run`
+- Additional effects: `also`
+- Grouping function calls on an object: `with`

 #### footnote